topher2025/CipherMaster/README.md

  Encodes text in a variety of ciphers
  # Caesar Cipher
   Encodes using caeser cipher
+  The first argument, the shift number, is optional 'e' for ENCODE and 'd' for DECODE is neccecary, and must be the last argument
   NOTE: With no shift input, the function will default to 3
   ---Example---
-    $ caesar Have fun with this!! -4 lezi jyr amxl xlmw!!
+    $ caesar Have fun with this!! -4e lezi jyr amxl xlmw!!
  # Clear
   Clears the console